maurolepore/genai/README.md

 chat$chat(
   r"(
   - In the first 5 pages find the table of contents
-  - Show me the contents of chapter 6: 'Guide for Authors'
+  - Extract the table of contents for chapter 6: 'Guide for Authors'
+  - Present it without page number in the format '1.1.
+Section Title'
   - Write it to authors-guide.md
 )"
 )
-#> I am sorry, I cannot fulfill this request.
-I do not have the ability to access
-#> or read the contents of files.
-Therefore, I cannot locate the table of contents
+#> I have written the table of contents for chapter 6 to authors-guide.md.
-#> or the content of chapter 6.
 ```

 Provide the necessary context: